NithishTayyuru/Python/README.md

 Hello there!
-  These are simple Python Projects.Learing these can help you better understand basic concepts of Python
+  These are simple Python Projects.Learing these can help you better understand basic concepts of Python.